 Practices 2.5 – Ensure that selected asset classes are consistent with implementation and monitoring constraints.

 2.5.1 The Investment Advisor has the time, resources, knowledge, and skills to implement and monitor all selected asset classes.

 2.5.2 The process and tools used to implement and monitor investments in the selected asset classes are appropriate.

 2.5.3 Appropriate investment products are accessible within each selected asset class.

-Practice 2.6 – The investment policy statement contains sufficient detail to define, implement, and monitor the portfolio’s investment strategy.
+Practice 2.6 – Confirm that the investment policy statement contains sufficient detail to define, implement, and monitor the portfolio’s investment and distribution strategies.